Philips GM5653 oscilloscope

 I didn't realise how old it was when I bought it on a flea market in Leiden in 1985.
 Actually I was looking for a cheap scope for hobby use.
 When I tried it at home, it turned out not to work properly.
 Brightness was too high, the spot was not blanked on fly-back and it was nearly impossible to synchronise the timebase.
 Above all this, the image was distorted and showed mains interference.

 I decided to try and get the scope back in working order.
-As I did not have any AZ41's, I decided to use silicon rectifiers.
+As I did not have any AZ41's, I decided to continue using silicon rectifiers.
 The BYX10 rectifiers hanging around were not suitable though for the voltages in the scope HV supply, so I replaced all of them by BY127M.
 I added series resistors and snubbing capacitors to protect the rectifiers and mounted all on a piece of phenolic perfboard.

 The cause of the brightness and blanking problems lay in the capacitors that had been used to replace the coupling capacitors between the timebase and the CRT.
 These convey the blanking signals.
 They work at a high DC voltage (1400V divided over 2 capacitors) and had probably started leaking, as old paper capacitors usually do.
 They had been replaced by 400V types, which is asking for trouble.
 I replaced them by 1000 V types and after that, blanking and brightness control were OK.
 On the two photographs below you can see several brightly coloured capacitors that are obviously not original.
 Finally, I discovered that a reservoir capacitor in the HV supply had been removed.
 I replaced it and also replaced the parallel voltage division resistors, one of which was interrupted, probably having caused the failure of this capacitor.
 You can recognise the blue electrolytics on the photograph at the right.
 They're on the lower deck.